hernantz/blog/content/one-configpy-to-config-all.md

 of a program, without having to interact with it, like static config files or environment variables.

-On the other hand, there's the *runtime configuration*, which happens when the user interacts with the system.
+On the other hand, there's the *runtime configuration*, which is set when the user interacts with the system.
 User preferences are a typical example of this kind.